Robots.txt - General information

 Robots.txt is a text file located in a website’s root directory that specifies what website pages and files you want (or don’t want) search engine crawlers and spiders to visit.
 Usually, website owners want to be noticed by search engines; however, there are cases when it’s not needed.
 For instance, if you store sensitive data or you want to save bandwidth by not indexing (excluding heavy pages with images).

 The search engines index the websites using the keywords and metadata in order to provide the most relevant results to the Internet users looking for something online.
 Reaching the top of the search result list is especially important for e-commerce shop owners.
 Customers rarely browse further than the first few pages of the suggested matches in the search engine.

 For indexing purposes, so-called spiders or crawlers are used.
 These are bots that the search engine companies use to fetch and index the content of all the websites that are open to them.

 NOTE: There can be only one robots.txt file for the website.
-A robots.txt file for an addon domain name needs to be placed in the corresponding document root.
+The robots.txt file for an addon domain name should be located in the corresponding document root.
 For example, if your domain name is www.domain.com, it should be found at https://www.domain.com/robots.txt.

 Google's official stance on the robots.txt file

 The robots.txt file consists of lines which contain two fields:

 - User-agent name (search engine crawlers).
 Find the list with all user-agents’ names here

 - Line(s) starting with the Disallow: directive to block indexing.